Our Board

 Sharon Williams

-Liz Thompson is deeply involved in guiding the work of the foundation within Indigenous communities and is the organisation’s Creative Director.
+Liz Thompson is deeply involved in guiding the work of the foundation within Indigenous communities and is the organisation’s Founder.
 She also works alongside senior knowledge authorities and partner communities implementing community-based cultural mapping programs.

 A producer of media with over three decades experience creating stories for radio, television and print.
 Her work includes the series, Sharing Our Stories books created through a collaboration with 14 Aboriginal and Torres Strait Island communities.
 The series won the 2009 Australian Awards for Excellence in Educational Publishing and was voted the best resource produced across primary, secondary and tertiary publishing in the country.